nginxinc/nginx-gateway-fabric/tests/graceful-recovery.md

 4. Open up the nginx-container logs and check for errors.
 5. Exec back into the nginx container and check that `http.conf` and `config-version.conf` were not changed.

-## Testing when the NGF Pod restarts through a docker container restart with a graceful exit on node
+## Testing when the NGF Pod restarts through node shutdown with cleaning up of resources

 1. Switch over to a one-node Kind cluster.
 Can run `make create-kind-cluster` from main directory.
 2. Run steps 4-12 of the Setup section above using [this guide]